-Introduction: Test a Bare Arduino, With Game Software
+Introduction: Test Bare Arduino, With Game Software Using Capacitive Input & LED

-Interactive game using a bare Arduino board, no external parts or wiring needed.
+Interactive game using a bare Arduino board, no external parts or wiring needed (uses a capacitive 'touch' input).
 Shown above, demonstrates it running on two different boards.

 Push-It has two purposes.